-Last year marked the bicentennial of the first railway.
+Last year marked the bicentennial of the world's first railway.
 In 1804, Richard Trevithick's "Penydarren" locomotive became the first in the world to run on rails when it hauled a train in Wales.

 Less than 100 years later, thousands of fire-breathing behemoths were chugging across the United States daily.
 Approximately 640,000 steam locomotives were built worldwide between the mid-1850s and the mid-1950s.
 Most were assembled in the United States, England and Germany.